MENU

 Bacillus subtilis and Bacillus licheniformis bacteria as constituents of healthy microflora

 Bacteria Bacillus subtilis and Bacillus licheniformis live in the digestive tract after entering for no more than 30 days, and after that, they leave the body naturally.
-This species of bacteria do not die in the stomach because it is highly resistant to gastric juice’s effects in spore form.
+This species of bacteria does not die in the stomach because it is highly resistant to gastric juice’s effects in spore form.

 Effect